UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality: Proposed Technique

-To robustly determine the optimal utility index during training, we employ a percentile ranking strategy in both the offline and online phases.
-For every sample with reward vector \(\mathbf{z}\), each candidate utility function \(\hat{g}_{\psi_i}\) produces a utility score.
-We then compute the percentile rank for the \(i\)-th utility function as
+To determine which pre-defined personalized preference profile best matches a given response's reward characteristics during training, we employ a percentile ranking strategy based on utility functions.
+For each sample with reward vector \(\mathbf{z}\), we compute the utility score $u_i = \hat{g}_{\psi_i}(\mathbf{z})$ for each function $i$.
+The percentile rank for the \(i\)-th utility function as

-where \(N\) is the total number of samples, and the rank is determined by the position of \(\hat{g}_{\psi_i}(\mathbf{z})\) in the sorted array of scores for that function.
-The percentile ranking provides a normalized measure of performance for each utility function, mitigating the effects of scale differences and ensuring that selection is robust across diverse reward distributions.
-During offline and online training, the utility index is then selected as the one with the highest percentile rank.
-We present a concrete example in Appendix~\ref{subsec:prompt_labeling}.